-^{} The course is referred to as 'Master specific project SPD'.
-For these courses, Article 17.5 of the TER is applicable.
+^{} This course is referred to as 'Design Studio'.
+For this course, Article 17.5 of the TER is applicable.

-7 See the Study Guide for the form of examination, the method of assessment, the teaching and examination period, contact hours and the admission requirements for each course.
+13 See the Study Guide for the form of examination, the method of assessment, the teaching and examination period, contact hours and the admission requirements for each course.